qutip/qutip-jax/doc/source/basics.rst

 Basic Usages
 ============

-Once imported, jax array will be available to contain ``qutip.Qobj``'s data and diffrax ODE will be available for solver (``sesolve``, ``mcsolve``, etc.).
+In orther to enable qutip-jax, it is just necessary to import the module.
+Once imported, ``qutip.Qobj``'s data can be represented as a JAX array.
+Furthermore, diffrax ODE will be available as an option for qutip's solvers (``sesolve``, ``mcsolve``, etc.).
-None of the function in the module are expected to be used directly, they will be used by qutip when the options to use this backend is used.
+None of the functions in the module are expected to be used directly.
+Instead, they will be used by qutip, allowing the user to interact only with the already familiar QuTiP interface.

-There are many ways to tell Qutip to use the jax backend.
+There are many ways to create a QuTiP ``Qobj`` backed by JAX's array class.

-- Pass Jax array to the Qobj constructor.
+- Passing JAX array to the ``Qobj`` constructor.

 .. code-block::